gmrandazzo/DynMetId/README.md

-MySQLDynMetId
+DynMetId
 =============

-MySQLDynMetId an automatic annotation tool for LC-MS metabolomics
+DynMetId an automatic annotation tool for LC-MS metabolomics

 Info:
 ----------